-Honey, Herbs, and Other Natural Ways to Treat Skin Allergies in Your Dog
+Honey, Herbs, and Natural Ways Skin Allergies in Dogs Can Be Treated

 A lot of the dogs that come into our veterinary clinics each day are suffering from allergies, with itchy skin, swollen ears, puffy paws, missing hair, and sometimes even diarrhea.
 Traditional treatments with steroids, antihistamines, and antibiotics are sometimes not enough.
 Steroids have side effects; antihistamines don’t work in a lot of dogs; and antibiotics are not always needed or effective.

 In holistic veterinary medicine, allergies are considered only a symptom of a greater problem, not the actual disease.
-Symptoms like itchy skin and allergies to flea bites are caused by poor quality food, over vaccination, and continual exposure to toxins in the environment.
-There are various internal and external herbal therapies but they are not a cure; only improving the dog's overall condition will make her better.
+Symptoms like itchy skin and reactions are caused by poor quality food, over-vaccination, and continual exposure to toxins in the environment.
+There are various internal and external herbal therapies, but they are not cures; only improving the dog's underlying condition will make her better.